simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## dBHL Tone Audiometry

 The dBHL tone audiometry task implements the Hughson-Westlake method of determining hearing threshold.
 It is similar to the tone audiometry task, except that it utilizes a dB HL scale.
-(See the method [ORKOrderedTask dBHLToneAudiometryTaskWithIdentifier:intendedUseDescription:options:]([ORKOrderedTask dBHLToneAudiometryTaskWithIdentifier:intendedUseDescription:options:])).

 Data collected in this task consists of audio signal amplitude for specific frequencies and channels for each ear.